 I was able to recreate a perfect environment for orchids in my portable mini greenhouse, so they flourished even during the freezing winter months.
 This makes winter gardening so easy.

 Of course, you can also grow other sensitive plants — I also grow key lime, mandarin orange, both of which don’t do well in freezing temperatures.
 Or, you can move the greenhouse from outdoors to indoors if your plants love warmer temperatures.

 I grew up watching my mom religiously checking the weather forecast once autumn starts and throwing old sheets, blankets, and cloths over plants.

-I found an easier solution to keep the plants safe from frost — a small greenhouse.
+I found an easier solution to keep the plants safe from frost — a small winter greenhouse.